Mass Spectrometry Data center

 AMDIS is provided as a part of both the full NIST MS Database package as well as the demo NIST database.
 AMDIS can make use of the NIST database software if it is present, but it does not require the database software.
-In addition AMDIS can work as a stand-alone program and can be downloaded here.
+In addition AMDIS can be downloaded as a stand-alone program:

 Further discussions of AMDIS are available here: